kinkard/auction-house-cpp/README.md

 - buy: Executes immediate sell order or places a bid on a auction sell order.
 Format: 'buy <sell_order_id> [<bid>]'
   - no bid - executes immediate sell order
   - bid - places a bid on a auction sell order

 Usage: <command> [<args>], where `[]` annotates optional argumet(s)
 ```

 ## Dependencies

-There are 5 external libraries used in this project
+There are 5 external libraries used in this project.
+See `deps/` folder for details:

 - [asio](https://github.com/chriskohlhoff/asio) - for asynchronous runtime and network
 - [sqlite3](deps/sqlite3/) (the amalgamation from <https://www.sqlite.org/download.html>) - for state/storage.
 I've added my own C++ wrapper around it (see sqlite3.hpp/cpp) to reduce the amount of boilerplate code.
 All queries live in storage.cpp and are covered by tests in tests/storage_tests.cpp